Chirag-ahir/JAVA-All-Basic/README.md

   1. newFixedThreadPool(int)
   2. newCachedThreadPool()
   3. newSingleThreadExecutor()

+What is the difference between newFixedThreadPool and newCatchedThreadPool ?<br>
+In newFixedThreadPool will keep all the threads running until they are explicitly terminated.
+In the newCachedThreadPool Threads that have not been used for sixty seconds are terminated and removed from the cache.
+<a href = "https://stackoverflow.com/questions/949355/executors-newcachedthreadpool-versus-executors-newfixedthreadpool#:~:text=In%20terms%20of%20resources%2C%20the%20newFixedThreadPool%20will%20keep%20all%20the%20threads%20running%20until%20they%20are%20explicitly%20terminated.%20In%20the%20newCachedThreadPool%20Threads%20that%20have%20not%20been%20used%20for%20sixty%20seconds%20are%20terminated%20and%20removed%20from%20the%20cache.">Detailed annswer</a>

 What is the difference between executorService.execute and executerService.submit method in java thread pool?<br>
 Execute Method can accept only runnable task while Submit Method can accept both runnable and callable tasks.<br>
 Execute Method has a return type of void while Submit Method has a return type of Future.

+ What is the difference between runnnable and collable class ?<br>
+ A callable interface throws the checked exception and returns the result.
+A runnable interface, on the other hand, does not return a result and cannot throw a checked exception

   What is the use of executorService.shutdown() method ?<br>
   Once you call the shutdown() method task executor will not accept further task and it'll shut down after all running threads finish their current work.